Florida Fire Instructor 1 Practice Exam

 Question: 1 / 400

-Which of the following best describes 'active learning' in training sessions?
+Which of the following best describes the concept of "cognitive overload" in learning?

 Get further explanation with Examzify DeepDiveBeta